 The standard requires you to have a plan for how your management team will review and confirm the progress of your EMS, and routine leadership meetings can serve as an excellent forum for your top management to examine your system, ensure adequate resources have been provided, and confirm that the system is working toward improvement.

 Clause 10: Improvement

-Like all ISO standards, the focus of 14001 isn’t on one-time efforts – it’s about creating an Environmental Management System that provides and avenue for long-term, continuous improvement.
+Like all ISO standards, the focus of ISO 14001 isn’t on one-time efforts – it’s about creating an Environmental Management System that provides an avenue for long-term, continuous improvement.

 When certifying to any ISO standard, it’s important to pay careful attention to the requirements and determine how they work within your specific organization.
 With so much room for interpretation, it can be challenging to know exactly what direction to take.
 Be diligent in your exploration and planning, and, if necessary, partner with an expert consultant who will help you navigate the nuances of ISO 14001.